Panorama of London with old St. Paul’s Cathedral seen from the north. From the collection of the Berlin State Museum, image courtesy of ARTSTOR.

 In the Church of England’s hierarchy, the City of London was at the heart of the Diocese of London, a diocese within the Province of Canterbury.
 During John Donne’s tenure as Dean of St Paul’s Cathedral, George Abbot was Archbishop of Canterbury, serving from 1611 until 1633.
 George Montaigne was Bishop of London from 1621 – 1627; he was then succeeded by William Laud.
 The Archdeacon of London when Donne became Dean of the Cathedral was Theophilus Aylmer, who had been appointed in 1591 and continued as Archdeacon until his death in 1626.
 Aylmer was then replaced by Thomas Parke, who served until the abolition of the Church of England after the Commonwealth victory in the English Civil War.
 4

 While the early years of the English Reformation had seen conflict over the kind of Reformation the English Reformation would be, by 1621 the new had become a habitual part of daily life.
 People had become familiar with the language and structure of reformed public worship and had developed a sense of the kind of religious tradition the Church of England was coming to be.

 The story of St Paul’s Cathedral in the late 16th century and early 17th centuries mirrors this narrative.
-The Cathedral’s responses to the Injunctions of 15XX suggest an organization that is unsure about its purpose and therefore careless in the way it went about the work of the Cathedral.
-We hear of Choristers who wear dirty vestments and come late to the services, seemingly more interested in collecting spur money from the men of fashion who flocked to display themselves in their finery in the nave than in singing Divine Service.
+The Cathedral’s responses to the Injunctions of 1598 suggest an organization that is unsure about its purpose and therefore careless in the way it went about the work of the Cathedral.
+We hear of Choristers who wear dirty vestments and come late to the services, seemingly more interested in collecting spur money from the men of fashion who flocked to display themselves in the Cathedral’s Nave than in singing Divine Service.
 The organ seems not to be in the best of repair.
 And so forth.